w3c/csswg-drafts/css-env-1/explainers/meta-text-scale.md

 - `scale`

 If the `text-scale` metadata is not included in the document, the `legacy` option would be the _missing default value_.

+> [!NOTE]
+> In the [Alternatives Considered section of the `env(preferred-text-scale)` Explainer](./env-preferred-text-scale.md#new-meta-viewport-key-for-changing-text-scale), we proposed that the options would be an addition to the `<meta name="viewport">` tag.
+However, we decided that that would not be the right place, because text scaling behaviour has no relation to the viewport behaviour.

 ### `legacy` option